Anaza

-'Anaza or anaza (عنزة; sometimes also transliterated as 'anza or anza) is a term for a short spear or staff which gained ritual significance in the early years of Islam after the Islamic prophet Muhammad planted his spear in the ground to mark the direction of prayer (qibla).
-It became an architectural term to designate an outdoor mihrab in a mosque, mainly in the Maghreb.
+'Anaza or anaza (عنزة; sometimes also transliterated as 'anza or anza) is a short spear or staff that held ritual importance in the early period of Islam.
+The term gained significance after the Islamic prophet Muhammad planted his spear in the ground to indicate the direction of prayer (qibla).
+Over time, 'anaza evolved into an architectural term denoting an outdoor mihrab in mosques, particularly in the Maghreb region.

 Origins

 The 'anaza was the spear (also known as a ḥarba) of Muhammad and first appears as part of Muslim ritual in the year 624 CE (2 AH), when Muhammad celebrated the first Eid al-Fitr.
 When Muhammad and the other Muslims reached the musalla (outdoor prayer space), he planted the spear in the ground and used it to indicate the direction of prayers (the qibla), much like a mihrab would in later mosques.
 The spear was used in this way again on Eid al-Adha the same year.
 The early caliphs expanded on this practice, making it customary to carry a staff, sword, or bow on ceremonial occasions when ascending the pulpit (minbar), symbolizing authority.
 The image of the anaza planted in front of a mihrab arch also appears on some early Umayyad coinage.